 neighborhood virus eradication and mitigation work.

-Students Zhibo Sheng (left) and Zhengzheng Yang (right) sanitizing a
+Students Zhengbo Sheng (left) and Zhengzheng Yang (right) sanitizing a

 Student Fan Bu tutors middle schoolers in rural Taijiang County, Guizhou

-The School supports team building and recreational activities, ensuring the overall health and
+The School supports team building and recreational activities, promoting the overall health and

-well-being of talent trainees.
+well-being of the students.
 Counselors at SGY play a special role in listening to students’ voices,

 guiding class activities, providing a bridge between school and home learning environments, and helping